salvatore-giammanco/salvatore-giammanco.github.io/_posts/2021-06-12-nds-programming-2021.md

 ## Step 5.
 Have fun!

 Now you can code your personal Nintendo DS game.
 Here's the documentation of `libnds`, it will be useful: [https://libnds.devkitpro.org/](https://libnds.devkitpro.org/).
+Feel free to open `source/main.cpp` file and make some experiments!
+If yu don't have any C++ IDE, i suggest CLion by JetBrains, or if you don't want to pay (or you're not at university) you can youse Visual Studio Code.

 ## Issues